AMERICORPS HALF-TIME MEMBER POSITION

 - Position are contingent upon a pending award from the Corporation for National and Community Service.

 Please note: LearningWorks AIMS HIGH AmeriCorps members commit to 900 hours of service for the contract dates and other terms.
 For more information about Member service, visit the AmeriCorps website at www.americorps.gov.
-Half-time positions are open until filled or until March 1st.
+See application for deadlines.

 This project is sponsored by the Maine Commission for Community Service (MCCS).
 MCCS builds capacity and sustainability in Maine’s volunteer and service communities.
 Funding for the LearningWorks AmeriCorps AIMS HIGH program is provided by the Corporation for National and Community Service (CNCS).